michael1308/inventree-adv-sheet-labels/README.md

 If you have encountered a problem or a bug with the plugin, please file an [Issue with the Bug Report template](https://github.com/melektron/inventree-adv-sheet-label/issues/new?assignees=melektron&labels=bug&projects=&template=bug-report.md&title=).

 The template requires you to provide a screenshot of your label template configuration.
-You can get this by going to https://your.inventree.url/admin/report/labeltemplate/ and selecting the template you were trying to print when the problem ocurred.
+You can get this by going to https://your.inventree.url/admin/label/ for InvenTree 0.15.x or https://your.inventree.url/admin/report/labeltemplate/ for InvenTree 0.16.x and selecting the template you were trying to print when the problem ocurred.
 You need administrator privileges to do this.
 If you don't have them, ask your administrator.
 This page might look something like this:

 ![Example template configuration screenshot](https://raw.githubusercontent.com/melektron/inventree-adv-sheet-label/main/images/template_config_example.png)

 In addition to this screenshot, you will be asked to attach the label template file which can be downloaded by clicking on the link next to "Currently:" in the above shown page.
 Please make sure this file doesn't contain any confidential data and remove it if it does.

-You will also be asked to provide some other information about the when and how the bug ocurred which is described in the template.
+You will also be asked to provide some other information about when and how the bug ocurred which is described in the template.

 #### PRs